plasorak/waveform-tools/README.md

 ### `extract_larsoft_waveforms.cxx`

 Extracts waveforms from a non-zero-suppressed DUNE MC file using [http://art.fnal.gov/gallery](gallery).
-If you're on a Fermilab machine, `source setup.sh` should set up everything you'll need.
+If you're on a machine with CVMFS mountes (eg Fermilab GPVM or lxplus), `source setup.sh` should set up everything you'll need.

 The software is built using `cmake`, so eg: